- Minnesota Timberwolves Assistant GM – Noah Croom (Goodwin Sports Management).

 While the struggle with the NBPA has hurt agents in their pockets and stripped them of power and influence, that is nothing compared to the carnage that is taking place on the internet.
 Social Media is killing all middlemen.
 Insurance brokers, real estate agents, travel agents, record shops and yes, also sports agents.
 Demand (teams) and supply (players) meet on the internet and talk directly.
 No need for a middleman to connect them.
 No need to negotiate either, because there is a Collective Bargain Agreement with scales, rules, and standard contracts.

 Who needs an agent anymore?
 Agents will eventually disappear, and they know it.
+It’s the next step in the evolution of the agent.
 That’s why they are jumping ship.
 Some of them are finding sanctuary among NBA teams and now take a seat on the other side of the negotiating table.
 The influx of agents in NBA team front offices is not a power move, but rather a shift to an avenue that affords them more options and fewer obstacles.
 It will be interesting to see how this transformation plays out.
 Imagine Rob Pelinka, the new GM of the Lakers, having to negotiate with one of his former clients.